Battle of Kings Mountain: Battle

 The battle opened about 3 p.m., when the 900 Patriots (including John Crockett, father of Davy Crockett) approached the steep base of the western ridge.
 They formed eight detachments of 100 to 200 men each.
 Ferguson was unaware that the Patriots had caught up to him and his 1,100 men.
-He was the only regular British soldier in the command, composed entirely of Loyalist Carolina militia, except for the 100 or so red-uniformed Provincials (enlisted colonials) from New York.
+He was the only regular British soldier in the command, composed entirely of Loyalist Carolina militia, except for the 100 or so red-uniformed Provincials (enlisted colonials) from New York, New Jersey, and Connecticut.
 He had not thought it necessary to fortify his camp.

 The Patriots caught the Loyalists by surprise.
 Loyalist officer Alexander Chesney later wrote he did not know the Patriots were anywhere near them until the shooting started.
-As the screaming Patriots charged up the hill, Dutch-American Loyalist Captain Abraham de Peyster turned to Major Ferguson and said, "These things are ominous – these are the damned yelling boys!"
-Two parties, led by Colonels John Sevier and William Campbell, assaulted the mountain's "heel"—the smallest in area, but its highest point.
-The other detachments, led by Colonels Shelby, Williams, Lacey, Cleveland, Hambright, Winston and McDowell, attacked the main Loyalist position, surrounding the "ball" base beside the "heel" crest of the mountain.
+As the screaming Patriots charged up the hill, Dutch-American Loyalist Captain Abraham de Peyster turned to Ferguson and said, "These things are ominous – these are the damned yelling boys!"
+Two parties, led by Sevier and Campbell, assaulted the mountain's "heel"—the smallest in area but its highest point.
+The other detachments, led by Shelby, Williams, Lacey, Cleveland, Hambright, Winston and McDowell, attacked the main Loyalist position, surrounding the base beside the crest.

 No one in the Patriot army held command once the fighting started.
 Each detachment fought independently under the previously agreed-to plan to surround and destroy the Loyalists.
 The Patriots crept up the hill and fired from behind rocks and trees.
 Ferguson rallied his troops and launched a desperate bayonet charge against Campbell and Sevier.
 Lacking bayonets, the Patriots ran down the hill and into the woods.
 Campbell soon rallied his troops, returned to the hill, and resumed firing.
 Ferguson ordered two more bayonet charges during the battle.
 This became the pattern of the battle; the Patriots would charge up the hill, then the Tories would charge down the hill with fixed bayonets, driving the Patriots off the slopes and into the woods.
 Once the charge was spent and the Tories returned to their positions, the Patriots would reform in the woods, return to the base of the hill, and charge up the hill again.
-During one of the charges, Colonel Williams was killed, and Colonel McDowell was wounded.
+During one of the charges, Williams was killed, and McDowell was wounded.
 Firing was difficult for the Loyalists, since the Patriots constantly moved using cover and concealment to their advantage.
 Furthermore, the downhill angle of the hill contributed to the Loyalists overshooting their marks.